 The model can be used to understand the impact of changes on the defender's signal technology on the profile of equilibrium attack probabilities.
 There are some surprising effects here, as well as some expected ones.
 As noted above, improving the defender's information in the Blackwell sense need not reduce the equilibrium frequency of attacks or increase the defender's equilibrium payoff.47 Another finding is that, in a certain sense, it is better for the defender to fail to detect an attack at all, rather than detecting the attack but attributing it to the wrong attacker.
 The intuition is that failing to detect attacks by Attacker 1 or misattributing to Attacker 2 both reduce retaliation against Attacker 1, and hence make him more aggressive; but the latter type of mistake also makes the defender more hesitant to retaliate against Attacker 2 when the signal points to her (because these signals may result from misattributed attacks by Attacker 1), and hence makes Attacker 2 more aggressive as well.
-This result therefore highlight the subtle effects of misperceptions on the likelihood of the onset of conflict in a Bayesian framework, especially in settings with multiple potential aggressors.
+This result therefore highlights the subtle effects of misperceptions on the likelihood of the onset of conflict in a Bayesian framework, especially in settings with multiple potential aggressors.

-5.3 Continuous Claims and Salami Tactics
+5.3 Continuous claims and salami tactics

 In the basic deterrence model, the attacker makes a binary choice between attacking (H) and not attacking (D).
-In many scenarios, the first-mover in a conflict can also choose from among a range of possible claims, of different levels of aggressiveness, while the second mover then observes a signal of the claim and then has to decide whether to acquiesce to the claim (that is, accept, which corresponds to the dovish action D in the deterrence game), or to
+In many scenarios, the first-mover in a conflict can also choose from among a range of possible claims, of different levels of aggressiveness, while the second mover then observes a signal of the claim and then has to decide whether to acquiesce to the claim (that is, accept, which corresponds to the dovish action D in the deterrence game), or to initiate a costly conflict (that is, reject the claim, corresponding to the hawkish action H in the deterrence game).
+For example, the first-mover might choose how much territory to occupy or how many arms to acquire, and the second-mover might misperceive exactly how much territory was occupied or how many arms were acquired before deciding whether to acquiesce or contest the occupation or arming.
+In addition to being more realistic, allowing a range of possible claims can capture the possibility of salami tactics (Schelling, 1966), where deterrence is hindered by the second-mover's inability to clearly and credibly indicate what signals will trigger conflict; this allows the first-mover to gradually claim more and more resources ("slicing the salami").48 One prominent recent example comes from Chinese naval activities in the South China Sea, which are viewed by several experts as instances of using the always a unique equilibrium.

-46This logic is somewhat akin to the law and economics literature on "crime waves," where crime is modeled as a game of strategic complements among potential criminals, because high crime rates overwhelm the police (e.g., Glaeser, Sacerdote, and Scheinkman, 1996).
-However, a key theme of this literature is that strategic complements can lead to multiple equilibria, which may explain the high variance of crime rates across time and space.
-In contrast, in the imperfect attribution model, there is always a unique equilibrium.
 Intuitively, this is because, by Bayes' rule, the defender's posterior beliefs (and hence the retaliation probabilities) are determined by the ratio of the equilibrium attack probabilities rather than their levels, so there cannot exist multiple equilibria with different frequencies of attacks.

+(footnote continued)

-47This can happen even with a single potential attacker.
+47 This can happen even with a single potential attacker.